Skip to Main Content

 The Superior Court hears civil, criminal, family and juvenile matters.

 Connecticut has 13 judicial districts (JD) in which civil, criminal, family and juvenile matters are heard.
 Each “JD” has at least one JD courthouse and one “geographical area” court, although some judicial districts may have more than one GA court location.
-There are a total of 20 GA courts in the state.
+There are 17 GA courts in the state.

 Civil jury, civil non-jury, administrative appeals and family matters generally are heard in a JD courthouse.

-Regarding criminal cases, GA courts typically handle all arraignments.
+GA courts typically handle all arraignments, regardless of the severity of the crime.
 Each GA court receives criminal cases from a specified group of towns.
 Thus, where an alleged crime occurs determines in which GA the case will begin.

-For a more complete breakdown of JD and GA courts, please see the Judicial Branch directory.
+For more information about the JD and GA courts, please see the Judicial Branch directory.

 6. What about housing and small claims matters?

-Small claims also is part of the civil division.
+Small claims matters also are part of the civil division.
 More small claims information.

-Probate Court is not part of the Superior Court.
-If you have a question about Probate Court, please contact the Office of the Probate Administrator at (860) 231-2442.
+If you have a question about Probate Court, please contact the Office of the Probate Court Administrator at (860) 231-2442.

 8. What are special sessions of the Superior Court?

-The Superior Court has seven special sessions: Child Protection Session; the Complex Litigation Docket; Community Court in Hartford; Domestic Violence Dockets; Housing Session; Regional Family Trial Docket; and Tax Session.
+The Superior Court has nine special sessions: Child Protection Session; the Complex Litigation Docket; Habeas Docket; Land Use Litigation Docket; Community Court in Hartford; Domestic Violence Dockets; Housing Session; Regional Family Trial Docket; and Tax Session.

-• Juror questionnaires are confidential under state statute.
-Section 51-232(c) of the Connecticut General Statutes.
+• Juror questionnaires are confidential under Section 51-232(c) of the Connecticut General Statutes.

 10. Who oversees the discipline of lawyers?